 If you are interested in volunteering, please contact us.

-- Grand Canyon Youth guides and expedition leaders are outdoor educators.
+• Grand Canyon Youth guides are outdoor educators.
 Our primary focus is creating community and opportunities for youth to challenge themselves while exploring the rivers and canyons of the Southwest.
-We have fun and play in the dirt while also teaching about the places we are travelling through.
-Additionally, because we are a youth organization we run completely dry trips.
+We have fun and play in the dirt while teaching about the places we travel through.

-- Driver responsibilities include: transporting participants to and from their Grand Canyon Youth expedition; and attending to all pre and post drive tasks which include pre-drive safety checks and loading of vehicles, post drive clean-up and fueling vehicles, and gear return and cleaning as need.
+• Driver responsibilities include: transporting participants to and from their Grand Canyon Youth expedition; and attending to all pre and post-drive tasks, which include pre-drive safety checks and loading of vehicles, post-drive clean-up and fueling vehicles, and gear return and cleaning as needed.

-- Minimum Requirements: be 21 years of age or older; have a working mobile phone, valid driver’s license, and 5 years driving experience; pass a pre-employment background and driving record check and drug test.
+• Minimum Requirements: be 21 years of age or older; have a working mobile phone, valid driver’s license, and five (5) years of driving experience; pass a pre-employment background and driving record check and drug test.

 Please contact us if you are interested and we will send you the official job description(s).